 Ash crisis over?
-Sadly it looks likely, as confirmation of our homeward flight comes through from the airline.
+Sadly it looks likely, as confirmation of our homeward flight getting ready to take-off, follows the calming of the ash cloud from the Icelandic Eyjafjallajökull volcano, comes through from the airline.
 This eruption story update is now available!

 “But I’m an artist!”